-Airstrikes knock out hospitals in rebel-held Aleppo
+Syria: Airstrikes knock out Aleppo hospitals

 A number of major trauma hospitals were knocked out of service during recent attacks, according to the medical society.

-However, activists working in the city said up to five other hospitals in eastern neighborhoods are still functioning.
+However, activists working in the city said as many as five other hospitals in eastern neighborhoods are still functioning.

 "For the first time, eastern Aleppo is out of hospitals operating at full capacity," said Dr. Mazen Kewara, director of the medical society's Turkey office.
 "There are remaining medical facilities, but they are not operating at full capacity."